worikgh/qzn3t/recorder/README.md

-# Composer
+# Qzn3t/Recorder

-Utility to record from Jack  to raw audio files
+Utility to record from Jack.
+Outputs  raw audio files or FLAC.

-Requires the Jack audio server

 ## Testing

-The tests are in `tests/integration_tests.rs`.
-A Jack server must be running.

-`jackd -d dummy` is sufficient
+The tests in `tests/integration_tests.rs` depend on having Jack server running.  `jackd -d dummy` is sufficient